miroshar-success/bullionbrother/plugins/woo-authorize-net-gateway-aim/readme.txt

 2. Activate the plugin (WordPress -> Plugins).
 3. Go to the WooCommerce settings page (WordPress -> WooCommerce -> Settings) and select the Payments tab.
 4. Under the Payments tab, you will find all the available payment methods.
 Find the 'Authorize.Net' link in the list and click it.
-5. On this page you will find all of the configuration options for this payment gateway.
+5. On this page you will find all the configuration options for this payment gateway.
 6. Enable the method by using the checkbox.
 7. Enter the Authorize.Net account details (API Login ID, Transaction Key and Public Client Key).